linconlrufino/linconlrufino/README.md

 <h1 align="center">Hi , I'm Linconl</h1>
 <h3 align="center">I'm a software developer at NexoCS.</h3>

-🌱 I’m currently learning and focused at **NodeJS and TypeScript .**
+🌱 I’m currently learning and focused at **NodeJS and TypeScript, APIs and concepts like REST, Architecture and all about backend development , TDD with Jest .**

 ⚡ Fun fact **I love LOTR 🧙 and Pets 😸**